justinjest/python-essentials/lessons/12Advanced Data Visualization Techniques.md

 ## **12.4 Reflection**

 ### **Differences Between Static and Interactive Visualizations:**
-- **Static Visualizations:** Quick and easy to create, but lack interactivity.
+- **Static Visualizations:** Easier to create and quicker to render but lack user interaction.
-- **Interactive Visualizations:** Allow users to explore data dynamically, enhancing understanding and engagement.
+- **Interactive Visualizations:** Allow users to explore data, zoom, filter, and interact, providing a deeper and more engaging analysis experience.

 ### **Advantages of Dashboards:**
-- Facilitate real-time data exploration.
+- Real-time data exploration and updates.
-- Enable users to interact with data through filters, selectors, and updates.
+- User interaction with data (e.g., dropdowns, sliders) enables custom insights.
-- Useful for presenting key insights in professional settings.
+- Efficient presentation of key metrics in a professional setting.

 ---